Congrats on your ISOs and welcome to the “Needs to calculate AMT” club

 - Purchase and sell the shares at least one year after exercise and at least two years after the grant date

-How to Avoid Costly AMT Pitfalls When Exercising Stock Options
+4 Ways to Avoid Costly AMT Pitfalls When Exercising Stock Options

 Steven Hanks, CFP® serves as an advisor in Brighton Jones’ Portland office.